The Royal Navy and Royal Marines Charity

 Overview

-The Royal Navy and Royal Marines Charity (RNRMC) was established in 2007 as the National Charity of the Royal Navy.
-Since its founding, in partnership with Greenwich Hospital, it has distributed almost £30 million in grants to over 30 front-line charities.
-In 2023, the charity reported total charitable expenditure of £8.3 million across their community, supporting 62,741 beneficiaries.
-In 2024, RNRMC made 1,090 grants and supported 130,000 serving personnel, veterans and their families.
+The Royal Navy and Royal Marines Charity (RNRMC) was established in 2007 as the National Charity of the Royal Navy, bringing together over 60 existing Royal Navy and Royal Marines charitable funds.
+In its first decade, the charity distributed over £50 million in grants in partnership with Greenwich Hospital.
+In 2023, the charity reported total charitable expenditure of £8.3 million across their community.
 The charity underwent a strategic refocus in 2024, with external grants to organisations via the Through Life Pathway temporarily paused as the Board prioritised support for serving Royal Navy and Royal Marine personnel and families, while continuing to work closely with charities supporting the veterans' community.
-Since 2022, the Royal Fleet Auxiliary (RFA) has been officially affiliated with RNRMC, expanding the beneficiary base.
+In April 2022, the Royal Fleet Auxiliary (RFA) officially became affiliated with RNRMC, expanding the beneficiary base.

 Funding Priorities